-The winter high season is chilly in most of Egypt, except for in the south which experiences pleasantly mild temperatures.
-The high season market peaks around the holidays of Christmas, New Year's and Easter, and you'll find prices at their highest at these times.
-Travelers should note that Coptic Christians celebrate Christmas on January 7.
-The low season summer brings uncomfortable heat from June through August anywhere south of Cairo, particularly in Luxor and Aswan.
-Most Egyptians take their vacations during the summer to escape the heat.
+The winter high season is chilly in most of Egypt, except in the south, which experiences pleasantly mild temperatures.
+The low-season summer brings uncomfortable heat from June through August anywhere south of Cairo, particularly in Luxor and Aswan.
+Most Egyptians take their vacations during these months to escape the heat.

-Most of Egypt’s religious and state holidays will not disrupt travel plans with the exception of Ramadan, the Muslim month of fasting.
-During daylight hours many cafés and restaurants are closed, and bars close completely for the month.
-Offices also operate at reduced hours, though most general services, such as currency exchange and major tourist sites, operate as normal.
+Most of Egypt’s religious and state holidays will not disrupt travel plans with the exception of Ramadan, the Muslim month of fasting: Many cafes and restaurants close during daylight hours, and bars shut down completely for the month.
+Businesses also operate at reduced hours, though most general services -- such as currency exchange offices and major tourist sites -- operate as normal.